Open multicurrency accounts in GBP, USD, EUR, CHF, NGN today! Get Started!

 Banks don't use the interbank exchange rate (the best rate).
 They apply a currency exchange markup, resulting in a less favourable rate for you.
 This markup can vary but can be significant.

-SWIFT Fees (optional)
+SWIFT fees (optional)

 SWIFT (Society for Worldwide Interbank Financial Telecommunication) is the network that facilitates most international transfers.
 If you're using a SWIFT transfer, there might be additional fees:

-• Transfer Fee: Your bank might charge you for using the SWIFT network to send the money.
+• Transfer fee: Your bank might charge you for using the SWIFT network to send the money.

-• Recipient Fee: The recipient's bank might also charge a fee for receiving the SWIFT transfer.
+• Recipient fee: The recipient's bank might also charge a fee for receiving the SWIFT transfer.

-• Tracing Fee: Similar to standard tracer fees, tracking a SWIFT transfer might incur a small additional cost.
+• Tracing fee: Similar to standard tracer fees, tracking a SWIFT transfer might incur a small additional cost.

-It's important to remember that these seemingly small percentages can quickly add up, especially for larger transfers.
-Let's say you're sending $5,000 internationally.
 A 3% outgoing fee from your bank translates to $150.
 If the recipient's bank also charges a $20 fee, you've already lost $170 before your money even arrives.

 It has been established that traditional banks charge quite a lot for international money transfers, but there are still easy ways you can beat the high charges.